aglynn/birt/README.txt

 The private directory is at /admin/config/media/file-system.

-To get started, just go to /admin/config/birt and enter the Tomcat BIRT server.
+To get started, just go to /admin/config/birt and type the Tomcat BIRT server.